Do You Have To Pay Back Unemployment Benefits?

-If you were overpaid unemployment benefits, you might receive a notice of overpayment in the mail that alerts you to the issue and the amount you owe.
+If you were overpaid unemployment benefits, you might receive a notice of overpayment in the mail that alerts you to the issue and the amount of overpaid benefits.
 The letter will present the option to pay the debt in full immediately or set up a payment plan.

 You can call or visit your local unemployment office if you suspect you were overpaid but haven’t received a letter.
-The office will review your application and let you know if you’ve been overpaid or not.
+The office will review your application and let you know their overpayment determination.

 If you continue receiving unemployment benefits after the overpayment, the state may deduct the full amount or agreed-upon payments from future unemployment checks.

-If you should no longer receive unemployment insurance payments because you found a new job or otherwise became ineligible for benefits, you can also repay the overpayment directly to the state via a check or other approved means, like money order, debit or credit card.
+Suppose you no longer receive unemployment insurance payments because you found a new job or otherwise became ineligible for benefits.
+In that case, you can also repay the overpayment directly to the state via a check from your bank account or other approved means, like money order, debit or credit card.

 If you fail to repay the overpayment amount, the state may begin wage garnishment or take other legal routes to recover the overpayment.
-The state may also seize your state or federal income tax refund until you pay off the overpayment.
+The state may also seize your state or federal income tax refund until you pay off the full amount of the overpayment.

 Who pays for unemployment insurance?